mathcslearner/mathcslearner/README.md

 ## Hi there 👋

-Hi, my name is Ming Zhe and I'm a Computer Science + Combinatorics and Optimization student at the University of Waterloo, originally from Montreal, QC.
+Hi, my name is Ming Zhe and I'm a Computer Science student at the University of Waterloo, originally from Montreal, QC.

 I'm passionate about mathematics, data, software and machine learning, especially how these fields intersect together to drive modern technology systems.